renxiaobo27/JetsonTX1/README.md

 #A :

-I download opencv wget http://downloads.sourceforge.net/project/opencvlibrary/opencv-unix/2.4.9/opencv-2.4.9.zip and [follow this link ] (http://elinux.org/Jetson/Installing_OpenCV) to reinstall opencv. one more thing is that when build and install this code need to replace *NCVPixelOperations.hpp* which I put is in this project too.
+I download opencv wget http://downloads.sourceforge.net/project/opencvlibrary/opencv-unix/2.4.9/opencv-2.4.9.zip and [follow this link ] (http://elinux.org/Jetson/Installing_OpenCV) to reinstall opencv. one more thing is that when build and install this code need to replace *NCVPixelOperations.hpp* which I put [it](NCVPixelOperations.hpp
+) in this project too.